 dissertations in history of philosophy, philosophy of psychology, and

-philosophy and history of science.
+philosophy and history of science, and has advised several postdocs in these fields.
 He has long

 been fascinated by

 visual perception and the mind–body

 problem.
 For further information,